Navigating Racism, Marginalization, and Discrimination

 Reclaiming Your Voice

-Healing begins when we reclaim what has been taken—our stories, our voices, our agency.
+Healing begins when we reclaim what has been taken – our stories, our voices, our agency.
 This might look like journaling your thoughts, speaking openly with trusted people, or exploring creative outlets that allow you to tell your truth on your own terms.

-Finding Your Community
+Finding Community

 Experiences of racism can feel isolating, but healing doesn’t have to be a solitary process.
 Surrounding yourself with people who understand and validate your experiences can create a sense of solidarity and strength.

 This could be family and friends who truly “get it” or joining spaces where others with shared experiences connect.
-These communities—whether online or in person—can remind you that you’re not alone and that others are navigating the same struggles.
+These communities whether online or in person can remind you that you’re not alone and that others are navigating the same struggles.

 The Radical Act of Self-Care

-Therapy, mindfulness practices, or even making space for joy and rest are not indulgences—they are acts of resistance.
+Therapy, mindfulness practices, or even making space for joy and rest are not indulgences – they are acts of resistance.
 When you care for yourself, you’re affirming that your well-being matters, no matter what the world tells you.

 Self-care is also a powerful way to push back against systems that prioritize productivity and perfectionism over human needs.
-By setting boundaries and honoring what you need, you create a ripple effect that challenges oppressive norms and inspires others to do the same.
+By setting boundaries and honouring what you need, you create a ripple effect that challenges oppressive norms and inspires others to do the same.

-If you’re ready to explore what healing could look like for you and how you can reclaim your narrative, I invite you to book a free consultation.
+If you’re ready to explore what healing could look like for you and how you can reclaim your story, I invite you to book a free consultation.
 Together, we can work toward a space where your voice feels clear, your story feels yours, and your sense of self feels whole.

 Let’s connect

-Copyright Pacific Path 2024
+Copyright Pacific Path 2025

 Located on the unceded ancestral territories of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations.
 Vancouver, BC.